-Chris Argyris (1923 – 2013) clarified that there are two levels to this learning, which he explained through the phrases ‘single-loop’ and double-loop’.
+Chris Argyris (1923 – 2013) clarified that there are two levels to learning, which he described as single-loop learning and double-loop learning.

-In the Agile space, one can think of ‘Inspect and Adapt’ as single-loop learning in order to improve the process you are doing.
+In the Agile space, you can think of “Inspect and Adapt” as single-loop learning in order to improve the process you are doing.
 For example, a sprint retrospective would have you look at how you could improve the what you did in the last sprint.
-Double-loop learning, however, might have you look at whether you should even be doing sprints.
+Double-loop learning, would have you look at whether you should even be doing sprints.
 In other words, single loop learning is questioning how to do your process better while double loop learning questions the assumptions on which your process is based.

-Here are a few of our favorite articles/resources on double loop learning:
+Here are a few excellent articles on double loop learning: